HarukaYamamoto0/ledge/README.md

 * Status: **Experimental but functional**
 * JSON structure may evolve
+* Backward compatibility is considered but not guaranteed
 * Feedback is welcome, but the scope is intentionally limited

 ## License